-3 1 3 Images of resonator characterization setup 71 3.14 A two-port S{21} magnitude measurement is used to extract Q , R_x , C_0 , and k{eff}^2 71 3.15 Frequency characteristic of a 300 MHz capacitive piezoelectric unit disk resonator 72 0.10 with a 1.2 μ m diameter stem and a Q of 8,757.
-73 3.16 anchor loss minimization on 300 MHz capacitive-piezo disk resonators 74 3.17 Measurements of a weakly coupled 300 MHz unit disk resonator (Disk A) and a strongly coupled one (Disk B) 76 3.18 Wideband frequency response for Device B up to 1 GHz containing the first and second radial contour modes 78 3.19 Simulated improved electromechanical coupling for a top supported capacitive 70 3.20 Frequency characteristic for a resonator with a large $k{eff}^2 = C_x/C_0$ value utilizing 19 0.01 the top support anchor design of fig. 3.19b 80 3.21 Frequency response for a single resonator with the lowest measured R_x of (85 Ω).
-81 3.22 for a 300 MHz capacitive-piezo disk resonator.
-82 4.1 Illustration of a 300 MHz radial contour mode disk array comprised of nine unit resonators wired in parallel, mechanically coupled via extensional mode coupling beams of length $\lambda/2$.
-84 4.2 Modal displacement illustration for a radial contour mode array in a positive half 4.3 cycle of vibration 85 view images.
-Right: Higher magnification images of edge of disks with view of gaps, electrodes, and coupling beams 87 4.4 Frequency characteristic of a 300 MHz single transducer 4-disk array (green) 00 4 5 alongside that for a single disk resonator (blue), both from Run A 89 4.0 Comparison of frequency characteristics for two 4×4 disk arrays: A4 and B5.
-90 4.0 Manufacturing precision study for capacitive-piezoelectric 300 MHz four-disk arrays 91 4.8 Illustration and equivalent circuit models for a capacitive-piezoelectric disk array 04 4.9 Frequency characteristic for a strongly coupled 300 MHz $2 \times 3 \times 3$ array resonator 94 with greatly reduced feedthrough capacitance utilizing two transducers.
-The device was fabricated in Run B 96 5.1 Comparison of externally- and self-switched parallel resonant filter banks 98 5.2 (a) Perspective view illustration of the on/off switchable 300 MHz capacitive- piezo resonator demonstrated in this work. (b) Key dimensions. (c) Radial contour mode shape. (d) On state. (e) Off state 99
+3.13 Images of resonator characterization setup 71 3.14 A two-port $S{21}$ magnitude measurement is used to extract $Q$ , $R_x$ , $C_0$ , and $k{eff}^2$ for a capacitive piezo resonator 72 3.15 Frequency characteristic of a 300 MHz capacitive piezoelectric unit disk resonator with a 1.2 $\mu$ m diameter stem and a $Q$ of 8,757 73 3.16 Measurement results demonstrating improved Q's through stem diameter and anchor loss minimization on 300 MHz capacitive-piezo disk resonators 74 3.17 Measurements of a weakly coupled 300 MHz unit disk resonator (Disk A) and a strongly coupled one (Disk B) 76 3.18 Wideband frequency response for Device B up to 1 GHz containing the first and second radial contour modes.
+78 3.19 Simulated improved electromechanical coupling for a top supported capacitive piezo resonator 79 3.20 Frequency characteristic for a resonator with a large $k{eff}^2 = C_x/C_0$ value utilizing the top support anchor design of fig. 3.19b 80 3.21 Frequency response for a single resonator with the lowest measured $R_x$ of 785 $\Omega$ .
+81 3.22 Measured fractional frequency shift in resonance frequency vs. chuck temperature for a 300 MHz capacitive-piezo disk resonator 82 11 Illustration of a 200 MII- and island and a dislandary and of single suit 4.1 Illustration of a 300 MHz radial contour mode disk array comprised of nine unit resonators wired in parallel, mechanically coupled via extensional mode coupling 0.4 4.0 beams of length $\lambda/2$ 84 4.2 Modal displacement illustration for a radial contour mode array in a positive half 0.5 4.3 cycle of vibration 85 4.0 view images.
+Right: Higher magnification images of edge of disks with view of gaps, electrodes, and coupling beams 87 4.4 Frequency characteristic of a 300 MHz single transducer 4-disk array (green) 01 4.4 alongside that for a single disk resonator (blue), both from Run A 89 4.5 Comparison of frequency characteristics for two $4\times4$ disk arrays: A4 and B3.
+90 4.6 Layout views of $4\times4$ disk arrays: Devices A3 from Run A and B4 from Run B. 91 4.7 v 92 4.8 Illustration and equivalent circuit models for a capacitive-piezoelectric disk array 34 4.0 resonator with two transducers 94 4.9 Frequency characteristic for a strongly coupled 300 MHz $2 \times 3 \times 3$ array resonator Jī 1.0 with greatly reduced feedthrough capacitance utilizing two transducers.
+The device was fabricated in Run B 96 device was instituted in full D 50 5.1 Comparison of externally- and self-switched parallel resonant filter banks 98 5.2 (a) Perspective view illustration of the on/off switchable 300 MHz capacitive- piezo resonator demonstrated in this work. (b) Key dimensions. (c) Radial contour mode shape. (d) On state. (e) Off state 99